Affiliation: Kennesaw State University

 Dr. Flora Brooke Anthony is an art historian with a particular interest in Ancient Egypt.
-She is currently a Visiting Assistant Professor at the Lamar Dodd School of Art at the University of Georgia, and holds her degrees from Emory University (Ph.D.), the University of Memphis (M.A.), and Georgia State University.
+She is currently a Visiting Assistant Professor at Kennesaw State University, and holds her degrees from Emory University (Ph.D.), the University of Memphis (M.A.), and Georgia State University.
 Her research interests include Ancient Egyptian materials (especially faience), Ancient Egyptian magic and international relations, forgeries and authenticity, and expressions of identity.

 Khaemwaset, one of the sons of Ramesses the Great, is considered to be the first Egyptologist.
 He lived on in legend and folk tales hundreds of years after his death as an incredibly powerful Egyptian sorcerer.
 Today Khamwaset’s shabtis (magial funerary figurines) are found in museums around the world.
 Unfortunately, the shabtis of Khaemwaset have often been faked, leading some scholars to question the authenticity of all such objects that are not documented in dig records.
 However, one cannot simply discount all of Khaemwaset’s shabtis because there are numerous forgeries.
 Multiple methods are needed evaluate the authenticity of these often-faked objects.
 In this study, two complementary approaches; stylistic examination and X-ray Florescence (XRF) are used to evaluate a number of unprovenanced shabtis.
 These different approaches make it possible to group the shabtis by similarities in appearance, surface elemental composition, and the absorption of radiation post-production.
 Comparisons amongst these groups provide a clearer picture of their authenticity.